 Associate Vice President & Dean of Students

-As Associate Vice President and Dean of Students, Dr. Ives’ portfolio includes the Tuttleman Counseling Services, Disability Resources and Services, Wellness Resource Center, Student Activities (including Greek Life and Temple Student Government), Leadership Development, Student Conduct, Orientation, International Student Affairs, the CARE Team (crisis assessment, response, and education) and Student Media.
+As Associate Vice President and Dean of Students, Dr. Ives’ portfolio includes Disability Resources and Services, Student Activities (including Greek Life and Temple Student Government), Leadership Development, Student Conduct, New Student and Family Prograns, the CARE Team (crisis assessment, response, and education) and Student Media.
 She has served on numerous university committees, including as the chair of the President’s task force addressing student behaviors in the off campus neighborhoods surrounding Temple’s Main Campus, co-chair of the Provost’s Campus Health Assessment & Response Task Force, and member of the Presidential Task Force on Campus Sexual Misconduct.